Outdoor Toys for Toddlers

 Herb Garden: A way to combine art and gardening together!
 Let your preschooler decorate the pots, then plant the herbs together.
 Once the herbs are ready, cut them and let your child meal prep with you to add flavor to whatever dish you make!

 Binoculars: Binoculars made specifically for little ones!
-They have a comfortable design to fit your little one’s face and great for exploring!
+They have a comfortable design to fit your little one’s face and great for outdoor play and exploring!

 Rocknoculars: Find a rock, shell, or other piece of nature and put it under a magnifying glass to examine it!
 Great for the little explorer who loves details!